oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 </br>

 <details>
-<summary><mark>Generating a Signed last-chain-row Digest for the Blockchain Table</mark></summary>
+<summary><mark>Generating a Signed last-rows Digest for the Blockchain Table</mark></summary>

-The **`blockchain_table get_signed_digest`** command generates and signs a cryptographic hash (digest) for the last chained row of the Blockchain Table.
+The **`blockchain_table get_signed_digest`** command generates and signs a cryptographic hash (digest) for the last row of the system chains in the Blockchain Table.
 The signed digest is created using the table owner's private key stored in the database wallet, ensuring both integrity and authenticity.

 #### Usage:
 <pre>